Physics Informed Token Transformer for Solving Partial Differential Equations: Methods

 In order to utilize the text view of our data, the equations must be tokenized as input to our transformer.
 Following Lampe \textit{et al.}\cite{lample_deep_2020}, each equation is parsed and split into its constituent symbols.
 The tokens are given in table \ref{tab:tokens}.

+The delimiter marks - decimal points for numerical values, commas for separating numerical values, and ampersand for separating equations, sampled values, and boundary conditions - are also added.
 The 1D equations are tokenized so the governing equation, forcing term, initial condition, sampled values, and output simulation time are all separated because each component controls distinct properties of the system.
-The 2D equations are tokenized so that the governing equations remain in tact because some the governing equations, such as the continuity equation, are self-contained.
+The 2D equations are tokenized so that the governing equations remain in tact because some of the governing equations, such as the continuity equation, are self-contained.
 All of the tokens are then compiled into a single list, where each token in the tokenized equation is the index at which it occurs in this list.
 For example, we have the following tokenization: After each equation has been tokenized, the target time value is appended in tokenized form to the equation, and the total equation is padded with a placeholder token so that each text embedding is the same length.
 Sampled values are truncated at 15 digits of precision.
 Data handling code is adapted from PDEBench\cite{takamoto2022pdebench}.